-In addition to the IDEA's requirement that a child with disabilities receive some educational benefit, the child must be placed in the "least restrictive environment" to achieve a FAPE, meaning that children with disabilities must be educated with children without disabilities in the regular education environment to the maximum extent appropriate; separate schooling or other removal from the regular educational environment should occur only when the nature or severity of the child's disability prevents satisfactory education in regular classes with the use of supplementary aids and services.
-20 U.S.C.A. § 1412(a)(5)(A) (2010); see also, 34 C.F.R. § 300.114(a)(2)(i) and 300.117 (2012).
+In addition to mandating a FAPE, the IDEA directs that children be placed in the "least restrictive environment" to achieve a FAPE, meaning that children with disabilities must be educated with children without disabilities in the regular education environment to the maximum extent appropriate; separate schooling or other removal from the regular educational environment should occur only when the nature or severity of the child's disability prevents satisfactory education in regular classes with the use of supplementary aids and services.
+20 U.S.C.A. § 1412(a)(5)(A); see also, 34 C.F.R. § 300.114(a)(2)(i) and 300.117.